 - Lockout/Tagout Safety

 High temperatures can be dangerous and even fatal at work.
 In 2015, exposure to environmental heat led to 2,830 nonfatal occupational injuries and illnesses, as well as 37 work-related deaths.
-Learn how prevent heat related illnesses.
+Learn how to prevent heat-related illnesses.

 Want this infographic as a poster?